 In three weeks, I’ll be on Xmas break, so look for a pile of reviews then.

-Stephanie Laurens lives in a completely different hemisphere from me, and hits best-seller lists with pretty much every book she produces.
+Stephanie Laurens lives in a completely different hemisphere from me, search and hits best-seller lists with pretty much every book she produces.
 She has written, oh, approximately 40 volumes of historical romance, including the sprawling Bar Cynster series, which has expanded to include in-laws, friends, and people who are almost entirely unrelated to the original six Cynster cousins.
 She started a side series, based on an old novel called Captain Jack’s Woman, regarding seven or so gentlemen, all friends, who have come back from the Napoleonic Wars and realized that, well, they need wives.
 Neatly sidestepping any possibility of PTSD, each of these gentlemen has either recently come into a large fortune, a title, or both (generally both), and would be a major catch on the Marriage Mart, if they weren’t almost entirely certain to avoid it.
 This is the last book in the Bastion series, and kind of a bonus story: the boss of the other gentlemen, the mysterious Dalziel.

 I’m cutting plot discussion, just in case Dalziel’s identity isn’t known to those reading this review.
 Continue reading Mastered by Love (The Bastion Club, final volume), by Stephanie Laurens

-Suzanne Enoch loves Star Wars to a rather unreasonable degree, which I very much appreciate.
+Suzanne Enoch loves Star Wars to a rather unreasonable degree, prosthesis which I very much appreciate.
 She writes primarily historical, Regency-era romance novels, with a second contemporary series floating around.
 I discovered her from an anthology of stories related to Julia Quinn’s Bridgerton series, called Lady Whistledown Strikes Back.
 These are two books that bookend the “Lessons in Love” trilogy, but they form an interesting pair, being that the heroes are a pair of brothers, and what happens in the second volume isn’t necessary to know to read the third.
 They even come after a related volume whose title I’ve forgotten, but I’ll Google it when I’m not in Torts class.
 (Ahh.
 A Matter of Scandal.)

 At the ends of their wits, one day three young women become frustrated with the general quality of the young, eligible men in the ton, and determine to teach three of them — one each — lessons.
 In The Rake, the first volume, Lady Georgianna Halley decides to instruct Tristan Carroway, Viscount Dare, with whom she has had an adversarial relationship for the last eight years.
 Of course, their adversarial relationship is masking the fact that there’s a deep attraction there.
 A year or so later, Lucinda Barrett, the last of the three friends, realizing that the other two ended up marrying the objects of their lessons (oh, come on, not a spoiler), chooses Lord Geoffrey Newcombe.
 Lord Geoffrey, aside from being handsome, is safe and her father, General Barrett, likes him.
 Unfortunately, Robert Carroway, Tristan’s younger brother, has sort of gotten in the way . . .
 Continue reading The Rake and England’s Perfect Hero, by Suzanne Enoch

-This is one of Ms. Quinn’s earlier works; it was published quite a long time before Mr. Cavendish, I Presume? and The Lost Duke of Wyndham I reviewed a few weeks ago.
+This is one of Ms. Quinn’s earlier works; it was published quite a long time before Mr. Cavendish, purchase I Presume? and The Lost Duke of Wyndham I reviewed a few weeks ago.
 It’s actually a sequel to Everything and the Moon, featuring a Miss Victoria Lyndon and the Earl of Macclesfield.
 Ms. Quinn is an Ivy League graduate; her husband seems to find her career as a best-selling romance novelist both cool and highly amusing, evidenced by his random suggestions for titles.
 Her main series of books was the eight-volume Bridgerton series; I strongly suspect I can not only name the titles for each volume but the main Bridgerton involved, but I don’t think I’ll try.*

 This is, as the introductory note says, Julia Quinn’s marriage-of-convenience story.
 Two weeks before his time runs out, Charles, Earl of Billingsley, falls out of a tree onto Miss Ellie Lyndon, the sister of Miss Victoria Lyndon and a vicar’s daughter.
 Due to some vague attraction and the determination that she might not be so bad to be married to, he explains the situation — if he doesn’t marry in the next two weeks, he loses all of the monetary portion of his inheritance.
 Ellie understands this, being that she’s in her own monetary difficulties — she’s been investing her pocket money and cannot get to it.
 (Also, there’s an Evil Stepmother involved.)
 So they have a go of it.
 Will it work?
 Continue reading Brighter than the Sun, by Julia Quinn

-Ahh, Tanya Huff.
-Author of the Blood books, turned into the short-lived Blood Ties series.
-Author of the Smoke books, starring a character who was from the Blood books but got cut from the TV show.
+Ahh, remedy Tanya Huff.
+Author of the Blood books, internist turned into the short-lived Blood Ties series.
+Author of the Smoke books, sick starring a character who was from the Blood books but got cut from the TV show.
 Author of the Valor’s Choice series of novels that I haven’t actually read, but I know they’re SF with a nice strong female lead.
 She also wrote The Fire’s Stone, Gate of Darkness, Circle of Light (one of my favorites), the Keeper books, and the novels of Crystal, together in a volume called Wizard of the Grove.
 Also a bunch of collections of short stories.
 Seriously, with this much published, it’s kind of amazing that there are spec-fic fans who haven’t read SOMETHING of hers.

 The Enchantment Emporium is set in a new universe, just a bit removed from our own (or maybe it IS our own) where there’s a family of powerful women, surnamed Gale, who nudge the universe around by immense personal ability.
 Alysha Catherine Gale (Allie), our heroine, is twenty-four, jobless, and single when her grandmother (the family’s black sheep) gives her a store to run — the eponymous Enchantment Emporium.
 However, that means moving away from the family, out to Calgary.
 Obviously they can come visit, but apparently everyone is too busy actually to come with her.
 And then the strange things start happening — a tabloid reporter (very attractive, by the way) comes by, dragons start flying over the store, and faerie beings start showing up.
 What has Gran gotten Allie into?
 Continue reading The Enchantment Emporium, by Tanya Huff